-I wasn't nervous, I was scared I was.
-I was a bit concerned as to how quickly I could, I could learn all the things that I needed to learn.
-But really, when things closed down in March,

-I'm the only thing that I really had to learn at that point was how to how to use zoom.
-And so we took the existing class that was already already had in place.
-And rather than going to the classroom, I just did it on zoom.
-So I thought, well, this is not too hard.
-So after fumbling, fumbling around a bit and learning how to do zoom, then I worked through the rest of the semester.
-And it was, it went well.
-But that was just the first taste, because after the semester ended, then we were informed that we all had to be certified.
-To teach online university has a university has a certification program for any professor who wanted to teach online.
-And, and frankly, that was one of the things that that sort of persuaded me that not to go online, because then I'd have to spend the whole summer going through this very, was turned out to be quite a quite a rigorous course.
-And I never really wanted to spend my summers doing that I wanted to spend my summers doing research and writing.
+I wasn't nervous or scared.
+I was I was a bit concerned as to how quickly I could- I could learn all the things that I needed to learn.
+But really, when things closed down in March, the only thing that I really had to learn at that point was how to how to use Zoom.
+And so we took the existing class that was already- already had in place.
+And rather than going to the classroom, I just did it on Zoom.
+So I thought, "Well, this is not too hard."
+So after fumbling- fumbling around a bit and learning how to do Zoom, then I worked through the rest of the semester.
+And it was- it went well.
+But that was just the first taste, because after the semester ended, then we were informed that we all had to be certified to teach online.
+University has a- the university has a certification program for any professor who wanted to teach online.
+And, and frankly, that was one of the things that that sort of persuaded me that not to go online, because then I'd have to spend the whole summer going through this very- was turned out to be quite a- quite a rigorous course.
+And I never really wanted to spend my summers doing that.
+I wanted to spend my summers doing research and writing.
 So I had never really moved in the direction.
-But now in that direction.
-But now I had no choice.
+But now in that direction, but now I had no choice.
 We all had to be certified and we all had to be prepared to go into the fall semester.

-What changes?
-You and he said you had more discussion and conversation conversational type in person classes is that the structure?
-You're still trying to keep now that you're online?
+What changes did you make in your class?
+You said you had more discussion and conversational type in person classes, is that the structure you're still trying to keep now that you're online?